ghostwond3r/Self-Way/README.md

 ### Step 1

-1. Download VirtualBox and the extension pack here:
+1. Download VirtualBox and install kali inside.
+You can find the instruction to do it here :

-2. Download the swOS here:

-3. Import swOS in VirtualBox and just start it.

-4. The credentials:

-      to login as normal user : 'nbp / nbp'

-      to login as root : 'root / nbp'

-5. Open a terminal as root.
-It is important that you update your system regularly, for this use these this command :
+2. Open a ROOT terminal (the red one in the kali menu).
+It is important that you update your system before installing anything :
 ```
 apt update && apt upgrade -y
 apt dist-upgrade -y